-The following leading research projects will be presenting their research-driven solutions to smart grid security challenges.
+At the symposium, the following leading research projects presented their research-driven solutions to smart grid security challenges.

 The HyRiM Project